-Neighborhood Traffic Management Program (NTMP) - a policy document that defines the roles, responsibilities, and procedures for implementing traffic calming measures.
+Neighborhood Traffic Management Program (NTMP) - a program for traffic calming within the City of Albuquerque.
+This policy document defines the roles, responsibilities, and procedures for implementing traffic calming measures under the NTMP.

-Streets and Traffic Enhancement Program (STEP) - This new program for traffic calming within the City of Albuquerque
+Streets and Traffic Enhancement Program (STEP) - This new program for traffic calming within the City of Albuquerque.